What is House and Pet Sitting?

 To pay or not to pay for house-sitters

 Over the question of payment for house-sitting services – we believe house-sitting should be an exchange of free services.
 However, some homeowners have specialist and occasionally extensive requirements and acknowledge these extra and specialist duties with a payment.
 Here is a blog to help you consider your own situation

-House-sitters can also maintain your garden so you need not worry about the presentation of your property during your absence.
-They can also act as a pet-sitter removing the need for such incremental costs by ensuring your property is occupied, and your pets are cared for in their own home for free and you have a sitter resident to manage the gardens.
+House-sitters can also maintain your garden so you need not worry about how your property looks during your absence.
+They also act as a pet-sitter.
+This removes any incremental costs by ensuring your property is occupied and your pets are cared for in their own home.
+The free sitter will also manage the property and the gardens.